 - 1 each garlic clove minced

 - 1/2 cup basil coarsely chopped

 Make the dough

 - Mound the flour on a pastry board, or other wood or marble work surface.
 Make a well in the center and add salt, egg yolks, and whole eggs.
 Using a fork, gradually fold the flour into the eggs, adding the water until you have a soft dough.
-Start kneading the dough, using primarily the palms of your hands.1 cup all-purpose flour, 1 cup whole wheat flour, 1/2 tsp sea salt, 4 each egg yolks, 2 each whole eggs, 1 tbsp water
+Start kneading the dough, using primarily the palms of your hands.1 cup all-purpose flour, 1 cup whole wheat flour, 1/2 tsp sea salt, fine ground, 4 each egg yolks, 2 each whole eggs, 1 tbsp water

 - Continue kneading for 10 minutes, dusting the board with additional flour, as necessary.
 The dough should be elastic .
 Wrap the dough in plastic wrap and allow it to rest for 60 minutes at room temperature before using.